stratux/stratux-setup/README.md

 Q: Does the stratux setup script differ from the installation provided by the official image?

-A: Yes, as stated in the previous answer, the setup srcipt uses dnsmasq for its dhcp server whereas the official image uses isc-dhcp-server.
+A: Yes, as stated in the previous answer, the setup script uses dnsmasq for its dhcp server whereas the official image uses isc-dhcp-server.
 The switch does require a change to the network.go file so stratux knows where the dhcp lease file is located and how to parse said file.
 For that reason, the setup script includes